The Commonplace

 0.24

 Realizing economic and social benefits from public‑sector AI requires interoperable, ethical‑by‑design systems combined with sustained investments in skills, infrastructure, and accountability mechanisms.
-Consumer Welfare positive medium realization of economic/social benefits (productivity gains, equity outcomes) contingent on interoperability, ethics, and investments
+Consumer Welfare positive realization of economic/social benefits (productivity gains, equity outcomes) contingent on interoperability, ethics, and investments

 n=103